-In the past, security focused on physical security to protect the company within close geographical proximity.
+In the past, security focused on physical security to protect the company against within close geographical proximity.
 Today, our neighborhood is no longer a local district, but the entire globe and “Security” has become one of the fastest growing and developing fields.
 Information technology is not only about software that enables a company; but rather, software that enables a company in a safe way.
 Information technology requires professionals to stay on top of the evolving threats of the cyberspace in addition to constantly innovate and challenge themselves to keep up with the ever evolving stakeholders’ demands.
 Companies need not only more security products to protect themselves; but at the same time more secure products.
-By building or acquiring secure products, increasing organizational efficiency and coordination, and enabling high performing technology for operations, Information Technology and security teams shape secure products, customer experience, and services without compromising either speed to market, or functionality.
+By building or acquiring secure products, increasing organizational efficiency and coordination, and enabling high performing technology for operations, Information Technology and security teams shall shape secure products, customer experience, and services without compromising either speed to market, or functionality.

 “In today’s industry, there is a greater need for secure technology.
 Therefore, IT and security teams should not only have to focus on software, but rather-secure software”